-January 29, 1861 – Kansas becomes the 34th state after 3 unsuccessful constitutional conventions.
+January 29, 1861 – Kansas becomes the 34th state after three unsuccessful constitutional conventions.
 Topeka is chosen as the state capital.

 The Civil War begins.
 In answer to President Lincoln’s first call for troops in April, Kansas supplied 650 men.
 Before the war ended in 1865, Kansas contributed 20,097 men to the Union Army, a remarkable record since the population included less than 30,000 men of military age.
 Kansas also suffered the highest mortality rate of any of the Union states.
 Of the black troops in the Union army, 2,080 were credited to Kansas, though the 1860 census listed fewer than 300 blacks of military age in the state; most of them came from Arkansas and Missouri.

-While Missouri was officially a Union state, never declaring to join the Confederacy, the majority of its population was pro-slavery.
-This resulted in a state of war within its own borders between the U.S. Army and Missouri citizens.
+While Missouri was officially a Union state, never declaring to join the Confederacy, most of its population was pro-slavery.
+This resulted in a war within its own borders between the U.S. Army and Missouri citizens.
 The State of Missouri never officially joined the Civil War due to its own internal struggles.

-Many Fort Leavenworth soldiers are reassigned to other locations, making the protection of travelers on the trail more difficult.
+Many Fort Leavenworth soldiers are reassigned to other locations, making protecting travelers on the trail more difficult.
 William Quantrill eagerly fights with the Confederate army at Wilson’s Creek and Lexington, Missouri.